-8.6 Peer on peer abuse
+8.6 Peer on peer abuse/ child on child

-- 8.6.1 We recognise that children are capable of abusing their peers and that peer on peer abuse can manifest in many different ways, including on-line bullying, criminal and sexual exploitation, initiation/hazing, inappropriate/harmful sexualised behaviours, upskirting and youth produced imagery (sexting), It is very clear that this type of abuse should always be treated seriously, and never just as banter or part of growing up.
-Any concerns around peer on peer abuse must be reported and recorded in line with the child protection procedures outlined in this policy.
-The DSL is responsible on responding to such concerns in keeping with LSCP protocols referenced below.
+8.6.1 We recognise that children are capable of abusing their peers and that peer on peer abuse can manifest in many different ways, including bullying, cyber bullying, criminal and sexual exploitation, sexual harassment and violence, initiation/hazing, inappropriate/harmful sexualised behaviours, upskirting and youth produced imagery (sexting) and abuse within intimate partner relationships.
+It is very clear that this type of abuse should always be treated seriously, and never just as banter or part of growing up.
+Any concerns around peer on peer /child on child abuse must be reported and recorded in line with the child protection procedures outlined in this policy.
+The DSL is responsible on

+- responding to such concerns in keeping with LSCP protocols referenced below.
 The DSL is responsible for providing support to any victims, and the perpetrators. - 8.6.2 Where children and young people have exhibited inappropriate/harmful sexualised behaviour and/or exhibited inappropriate/harmful sexualised behaviours towards others, an AIM (Assessment, Intervention, Moving On) checklist must be completed and contact made with Children's Social Work Service if appropriate (see